skilesz/stm32f407xx-drivers/GPIO.md

 # GPIO Driver

 This page details the use of the GPIO driver, including the API, structures, and error codes.
-The STM32F407XX family of microcontrollers contain 11 ports (GPIOA - GPIOK), each with up to 16 individual pins.
+The STM32F407XX family of microcontrollers contain up to 11 ports (GPIOA - GPIOK), each with up to 16 individual pins.

 ## Getting Started